McNeight/delta-forth-net/readme.txt

-  Delta Forth .NET Compiler, Version 1.31
+  Delta Forth .NET Compiler, Version 1.4
-  Copyright (C)1997-2006 Valer BOCAN (http://www.dataman.ro)
-  All Rights Reserved.
+  Copyright (C)1997-2011 Valer BOCAN, PhD, Romania (http://www.bocan.ro/deltaforthnet) All Rights Reserved.

-  Released: January 21, 2006
+  Released: November 2, 2011

   * The Delta Forth .NET source code has been written entirely in C# and has approximately 4000 lines.
-  * To compile the source code you need Microsoft .NET Framework SDK 1.1, .NET Framework SDK 2.0 or Microsoft Visual Studio .NET 2003/2005 (any edition).
+  * Refactored compiler code to bring it to the .NET 4 world.
   * It has been reported that the execution and compilation of both the compiler and the generated executables work flawlessy under Mono, the open source .NET implementation.
-  * If you make changes to the source code provided here, please do not distribute them.
-Instead, send them to me (vbocan@dataman.ro) and I may include your work in future relases.
+  * This software is free to use for any purpose.
+You are free to experiment with the compiler, its source code, compiled Forth programs, etc. Branching this code is not allowed, that is you may not create your own flavor of Forth based on the code provided here.
+If you have done anything fancy and you think that would be useful for other Forth enthusiast, please send me a note and I will incorporate your change in Delta Forth.